 [Disease/disorder] is a rare condition characterized by [symptoms].
 Its presentation is usually [sporadic/chronic/acute].
 Usually seen in patients who are [typical demographics of patient], [disease] presentation in [this specific category of patient] is rare.
 Symptoms at presentation depend on [parts of body/patient’s environment].
 Patients with [disease/disorder] may present with [additional major symptoms].
 We herein report a rare presentation of [disease/disorder] in a [patient demographic—age/gender/race/etc.]. who suffered from [corresponding symptoms or co-morbid diseases].
 [Diagnostics/tests] revealed [results of tests/complication].
 The patient underwent [surgery/treatment] and was given [drugs/intubation/etc.].
 Recovery was [description of recovery].
 In spite of a wide range of therapeutic options for the management of [disease/disorder] described in the literature, the efficacy of those available therapies is [unknown/not well established/open/etc.].

-For more input on how to come up with the perfect title for your report, on how to write abstracts for research papers in general, or on how to impress the editor of your target journal with the perfect cover letter, head over to the Wordvice academic resources website.
-And ensure your chances of journal publication with our Manuscript Editing Services.
+For more input on how to come up with the perfect title for your report, how to write abstracts for research papers in general, or how to impress the editor of your target journal with the perfect cover letter, head over to the Wordvice academic resources page.
+And ensure your chances of journal publication with our English editing services, which include Paper Editing and Manuscript Editing Services.